-(7) On December 26, 2013, NCM LLC sold its Fathom Events business to a newly formed limited liability company (AC JV, LLC) owned 32% by each of the founding members and 4% by NCM LLC.
+(8) On December 26, 2013, NCM LLC sold its Fathom Events business to a newly formed limited liability company (AC JV, LLC) owned 32% by each of the founding members and 4% by NCM LLC.
 In consideration for the sale, NCM LLC received a total of \$25.0 million in promissory notes from its founding members (one-third or approximately \$8.3 million from each founding member).
 The notes bear interest at a fixed rate of 5.0% per annum, compounded annually.
 Interest and principal payments are due annually in six equal installments commencing on the first anniversary of the closing.

-As of Included in the Condensed Consolidated Balance Sheets: June 26, 2014 Decem ber 26, 2013 Purchase of movie tickets and concession products (included in Prepaid expenses) (1) \$ 0.2 \$ - Current portion of notes receivable (2) 4.2 4.2 Long-term portion of notes receivable (2) 20.8 20.8 Interest receivable on notes receivable (included in other current assets) (2) 0.6 Common unit adjustments and integration payments, net of amortization (included in intangible assets) (3) 469.5 463.4 Current payable to founding members under tax receivable agreement $(4)$ 15.7 28.6 Long-term payable to founding members under tax receivable agreement (4) 145.6 144.0
+As of June 26, 2014 December 26, 2013 Included in the Condensed Balance Sheets: Purchase of movie tickets and concession products (included in Prepaid expenses) (1) \$ 0.2 \$ - Prepaid administrative fees to managing member (2) 0.8 0.8 Current portion of notes receivable - founding members (3) 4.2 4.2 Long-term portion of notes receivable - founding members (3) 20.8 20.8 Interest receivable on notes receivable (3) 0.6 Common unit adjustments and integration payments, net of amortization (included in intangible assets) (4) 469.5 463.4